 The so called {\it thin-shell} effect appears when $1 \ll m_{\rm eff}^{\rm in} R$.
-So, under the thin-shell regime the approximate expressions for the field inside and outside the body are:
+So, under this kind of regime the approximate expressions for the field inside and outside the body are:

-Notice that due to the exponential factor, the $r$ dependence of $\Phi^{\rm in}(r)$ is strongly suppressed in regions well inside the body (i.e. $r\ll R$; where $\Phi^{\rm in}(r) \approx \Phi_c$), and it is only within a {\it thin shell} of size $\Delta R$, which is near the surface of the body, that the field grows exponentially to match the exterior solution $\Phi^{\rm out}(r)$.
+Note that due to the exponential factor, the $r$ dependence of $\varphi^{\rm in}(r)$ is strongly suppressed in regions well inside the body (i.e. $r\ll R$; where $\varphi^{\rm in}(r) \approx \varphi_c$), and it is only within a {\it thin shell} of size $\Delta R$, which is near the surface of the body, that the field grows exponentially to match the exterior solution $\varphi^{\rm out}(r)$.
 In addition, when $1\ll x$ one verifies that $f(x)\approx 1$ when the density contrast between the body and the environment is high.

-This is the essence of the ``chameleon effect": the {\it screening} effect that makes the chameleon to behave like the electric potential within a conductor.
+This is the essence of the ``chameleon effect": the {\it screening} effect that makes the chameleon behave like the electric potential within a conductor.